 - An applicant to any YSGS membership category shall submit his/her CV along with a cover letter detailing the planned contributions to the program director of the relevant graduate program.
 For membership renewal, the cover letter also must detail the applicant’s past contributions to the graduate program.

 - The Graduate Program Director will then forward the application package (CV and cover letter) to the PMC for review.
 A decision on whether to formally recommend the applicant for YSGS membership and the category of appointment will be determined by a simple majority of PMC votes.

-- The Graduate Program Director will send in hard copy, the application package PLUS a letter of recommendation detailing the rationale for the recommendation to the Dean of YSGS.
-The Dean of YSGS will make the final decision and communicate this in writing to the Graduate Program Director.
+- The Graduate Program Director will email a soft copy of the application package PLUS a letter of recommendation detailing the rationale for the recommendation to the Vice-Provost and Dean of YSGS.
+The Vice-Provost and Dean of YSGS will make the final decision and communicate this in writing to the Graduate Program Director.

 - YSGS membership is concurrent with the member’s appointment at Ryerson University.

 - A faculty member, who no longer belongs to the RFA, will have his/her YSGS membership expire automatically.
 If he/she wishes to become a member of YSGS while no longer part of the RFA, he/she will need to formally apply as an Associate YSGS member.

 - A YSGS member who wishes to supervise or co-supervise students in a degree program outside his/her home program/department/Faculty, can do so with the approval of the Graduate Program Director and PMC of the respective program of interest.

 - Rights and obligations accompany YSGS membership.
 It is important that YSGS members understand their rights and obligations as outlined by YSGS.